Troubleshooting¶

 Admin Password Lost¶

-kubectl delete secret slopilot-rightsizing-users -n slopilot
+kubectl delete pvc slopilot-rightsizing-data -n slopilot

 Warning